MatsukSket/ostis-smart-home/README.md

 ## Codestyle

-This project inherits its codestyle from sc-machine, which can be found [here](https://ostis-ai.github.io/sc-machine/dev/codestyle/).
+This project inherits codestyle from sc-machine, which can be found [here](https://ostis-ai.github.io/sc-machine/dev/codestyle/).

 ## Author